When is it Acceptable for a Texas Lawyer to Charge a Non-Refundable Fee?

 The term “retainer” has engendered enormous confusion when it comes to classifying legal fees.
 Authorities have noted that over time, “the word ‘retainer’ has been used so inconsistently that it has practically lost all definable meaning.”[2]

-The primary issue seems to be that the term “retainer” has been used to describe two entirely different types of fees - one which is properly classified as non-refundable and one which is not.
+The primary issue seems to be that the term “retainer” has been used to describe two entirely different types of fees — one that is properly classified as non-refundable and one that is not.

 When will a fee meet this criteria?

-● The non-refundable retainer must constitute a “reasonable” fee for securing the lawyer’s availability and compensating the lawyer for lost employment opportunities.
-What is reasonable depends on the case and the circumstances, but any fee that is large enough to appear to be actual compensation for legal services will raise red flags.
+• The non-refundable retainer must constitute a “reasonable” fee for securing the lawyer’s availability and compensating the lawyer for lost employment opportunities.
+What is reasonable depends on the case and the circumstances, but any fee large enough to appear to be actual compensation for legal services will raise red flags.

 When will a fee NOT be considered a true non-refundable retainer?